-The recent college admissions scandal making headlines is placing the spotlight on the inequitable treatment of children of privilege.
+The recent college admissions scandal making headlines is placing the spotlight on the inequitable treatment of children of privilege and insider fraud.
 Wealthy parents bribing college coaches and exam protectors to get their unqualified children into prestigious universities is reproachable.
-It has touched a chord that cannot be silenced.
+Above all, it touches a chord that cannot be silenced.

-It’s also fraud.
+In addition, it’s also insider fraud.
 Parents are being charged with felony counts of conspiracy to commit mail fraud and honest services mail fraud.
 Not only that, they face civil lawsuits.
-Their children are being kicked out of school and in some cases those who’ve already graduated will be stripped of their degrees.
+In the same vein, their children are being kicked out of school and in some cases graduates will be stripped of their degrees.
 Qualified students who didn’t get into prestigious universities have filed a federal class-action lawsuit against eight colleges.
 According to Forbes, Singer has pleaded guilty to racketeering conspiracy, money laundering, tax conspiracy and obstruction of justice.
-It’s a massive dethroning of privilege.
+In short, it’s a massive dethroning of privilege.

 Could This Have Been Prevented?